Why you should appeal your financial aid award and how you could get more money.

 Check out our information below for how you can appeal your aid.

 It is a good practice in general to go back to the college you want to attend and ask for any additional financial aid that may be available, but in some cases it actually is recommended.
-Here are some great examples of when you can file an appeal for more financial aid:
+Here are examples of when you can file an appeal for more financial aid:

 You should feel empowered to negotiate with financial aid officers to attempt to receive a better financial aid package.
 The college will not reduce the award you have already been given, so the worst that can happen is the financial aid officer could say no and leave you with that first offer.
 Here are some strategies for what to do.